 Four deserters from the French Foreign Legion sailed under police escort from Liverpool to Hamburg.
-Three days before the German steamer Jers- Three days before the German steamer Jersbek left Tunis, the Legionaries stole on board under cover of darkness, and lay concealed during that period in a cargo of loose grain, while a search party from their regiment combed the ship.
+Three days before the German steamer Jers-

+Three days before the German steamer Jers-bek left Tunis, the Legionaries stole on board under cover of darkness, and lay concealed dur-ing that period in a cargo of loose grain, while a search party from their regiment combed the ship.
 At times the searchers almost walked over the concealed men, two Germans, a Czecho-Slovakian, and a Swiss.
-Two days after the Jersbek left port, a sailor or the night watch section.
+Two days after the Jersbek left port, a sailor on the night watch period a man graving and

 Two days after the Jersbek left port, a sailor on the night watch noticed a man crawling out of a ventilation funnel, to be followed by three others, who immediately collapsed on the deck beside him.
 It was then revealed that the men had been nearly five days without food.
 When they had sufficiently recovered they worked with the crew during the remainder of the voyage.
-On their arrival at Liverpool the immigration authorities were communicated with and the stowaways were handed over to the with, and the stowaways were handed over to the Whatever is in store for them, all the men are congratulating themselves on their remarkable escape.
+On their arrival at Liverpool the immigration authorities were communicated with, and the stowaways were handed over to the with, and the stowaways were handed over to the police

+Whatever is in store for them, all the men are congratulating themselves on their remark-able escape.
 One of them remarked, "Put me in prison as long as you like, but we are out of the Legion."

 SWISS MERCANTILE SOCIETY.
 EDUCATION DEPARTMENT.

-In connection with the scholastic programme the following lectures were given by the students during last week:- R. Pleuler, Basle: "Baden-Powell."
-M. V. Arx, St. Imier: "Spain."
-W. Blattmann, Waedenswil: "Aluminium."
-Miss V. Buol, Flims: "Faithful Friends," and "Careers for Girls."
-Miss R. Stotzer, Berne: "Petticoat Lane."
-A. Bloesch, Neu St. Johann (St. Gall): "Foreign Industry in Switzerland."
-M. Rechsteiner, Basle: "Carnival in Basle."
-O. Gloor, Rupperswil: "Swiss Beggars."
-O. Walther, Weymuchle-Berne: "Swiss Railways and Roads."
-A. Stoecklin, Neuhausen a/Rh.: "Confucius."
+In connection with the scholastic programme the fol-lowing lectures were given by the students during last week

+week:R. Pleuler, Basle: "Baden-Powell."
+M.

+v.
+Arx, St. Imier: "Spain."
+W. Blattmann,

+Waedenswil: "Aluminium."
+Miss V. Buol,

+Flims: "Faithful Friends," and "Careers for

+Girls."
+Miss R. Stotzer, Berne: "Petticoat

+Lane."
+A. Bloesch, Neu St. Johann (St. Gall):

+"Foreign Industry in Switzerland."
+M.

+Rechsteiner, Basle: "Carnival in Basle."
+O.

+Gloor, Rupperswil: "Swiss Beggars."
+O.

+Walther, Weymuchle-Berne: "Swiss Railways

+and Roads."
+A. Stoccklin, Neuhausen a/Rh.:

+"Confucius."
 B. Wirth, St. Gall: "Music."

-The debating classes dealt with the following sub- The debating classes dealt with the following subjects:- "Is America Fair in her Attitude Towards Europe?"
+The debating classes dealt with the following sub-The debating classes dealt with the following sub-

+jects:--"Is America Fair in her Attitude Towards Europe?"
 Proposer, E. Cornamusaz.
-Opposer: P. M. Bezençon.

-"Have Modern Newspapers a Good Influence?"
+Opposer: F. M. Bezençon.
+"Have Modern Newspapers a Good In-fluence?"
 Proposer, M. v.
 Arx.
+Opposer: W. Blattmann.

-Opposer: W. Friday, September 27th: A very interesting lecture (illustrated by slides) was delivered by Paul Seaford, Esq.
-The title of the lecture was "The Flying Scotsman," and the lecturer took his interested audience for a trip from King's Cross to Edinburgh, pausing by the way to visit many historic cities and some delightful land-scenes. scapes.
+Friday, September 27th: A very interesting lecture (illustrated by slides) was delivered by Paul Seaford, Esq.
+The title of the lecture was "The Flying Scotsman," and the lecturer took his interested audience for a trip from King's Cross to Edinburgh, pausing by the way to visit many historic cities and some delightful land-scence scapes.
 Mr. B. Davis, B.A., who presided, thanked Mr. Seaford for his excellent lecture.

 On Saturday the school went to the London Museum via Trafalgar Square, Whitehall, Horse Guards Parade and St. James' Park.
-After lunch about forty students were able to visit the Royal Stables where they were very much interested in the King's horses and the State coals.
+After lunch about forty students were able to visit the Royal Stables where they were very much interested in the King's horses and the State acade State coach.